Detailed course offerings (Time Schedule) are available for

 TMATH 098 Intermediate Algebra (0)

 Intermediate algebra equivalent to third semester of high school algebra.
-Extra fee required.
-Prerequisite: either elementary algebra or a score of 70-120 on the ACC-CL placement test.
+Extra tuition required.
+Prerequisite: either elementary algebra, a score of 70-120 on the ACC-AL placement test, or a score of 0-34 on the ACC-CL placement test.

 TMATH 107 Mathematics: A Practical Art (5) NW, QSR

 Focuses on the important ideas of mathematics and mathematical methods of investigation with application to real life problems.
 Covers selected topics in arithmetic, geometry, probability and statistics.
 For students who have at least 1.5 years of high school algebra and do not plan to take additional mathematics.
 Prerequisite: either TMATH 098, score of 147-155 on MPT-GS placement test, or a score of 144 on the MPT-AS placement test.

 TMATH 110 Introductory Statistics with Applications (5) NW, QSR

 Addresses introductory statistical concepts and analysis in modern society.
 Includes descriptive statistics, graphical displays of data, the normal distribution, data collection, probability, elements of statistical inference, hypothesis testing, and linear regression and correlation.
 Practical examples used to demonstrate statistical concepts.
 Prerequisite: either TMATH 098 Prerequisite: TMATH test; may not be taken if credit earned in TQS 110.
 Offered: AWSpS.